 We use Miller tripods and have an assortment of grip equipment to cater for any occasion.

-All our equipment is of a professional standard and our lighting & support equipment has been used on a number of TV commercials.
+All our equipment is of a professional standard and our lighting & support equipment is used on regular basis for TV commercials & short films.

 Will you get in the way?

 NO! - our primary aim is to document the day without becoming part of it.
 Unlike most videographers, We will NEVER stand in the aisle and film, we will NEVER go behind the celebrant to film.
 Apart from the farewell circle (we may have to get in the middle to film) we aim to remain in the background, behind the guests.
 A lot of our couples say "we didn't even see you - how did you film that?
 Photographers love working with us because we liase with them throughout the day to make sure we're not in each others way.